|News Series Movies Books Stars Forums||LOG INJOIN|

 Mulder hypothesizes that Billy Miles is under the control of an alien force.
 He adds his belief that Billy killed Peggy O'Dell.
 The agents return to the forest hoping to gather more evidence.
 Detective Miles attempts to stop them, and both he and Mulder witness Billy carrying Theresa to the spot in the woods where the other bodies had been found.
 A mysterious light illuminates Billy, and a strong wind swirls around him.
 Moments later the light fades and the winds die, and Billy stands over Theresa not knowing where he is or how he got there.
 The welts having vanished from his skin.

 After returning to Washington, Scully gives her report.
 Much to the surprise of her supervisors, the metal object removed from the corpse was not destroyed with all of the other evidence.
 Scully kept it on her person and turns it into them as the single remaining piece of physical evidence of what had transpired.
 The metal object is taken by The Cigarette-Smoking Man and filed away alongside several others inside a massive government warehouse in the basement of the Pentagon.
-Starring
+Cast

 - This is the only episode of the series where there is no opening credits.